 PARTIES

-The website is operated and managed by EveryMatrix Ltd, a company bearing registration number C44411, and having its registered address at Level 4, Suite 10, Portomaso Business Tower, Vjal Portomaso, St. Julians, STJ 4012., STJ 1081, Malta.
-EveryMatrix Ltd. is licensed and regulated by the Malta Gaming Authority (www.MGA.org.mt) in virtue of a Class 1 license numbered MGA/CL1/497/2010 issued on the 2nd of May 2012.
-The gaming platform is provided by EveryMatrix Software Ltd. by virtue of a Class 4 license numbered MGA/CL4/497/2011 issued on the 27th of April 2012 by the Malta Gaming Authority.
+The Gambling services on the website are operated by EveryMatrix N.V., a limited liability company incorporated under the laws of Curacao, bearing company registration number 108354 and having its registered address at Dr. Hugenholtzweg Z/N, Curacao, and by EveryMatrix Ltd., a company bearing registration number C44411, and having its registered address at Level 5, Suite 1A, Portomaso Business Tower, Vjal Portomaso, St. Julians, STJ 4012, Malta.

-The Casino games are provided by EveryMatrix N.V. a limited liability company incorporated under the laws of Curacao, bearing company registration number 108354 and having its registered address at Dr. Hugenholtzweg Z/N, Curacao and is licensed and regulated in virtue of license number No. 8048/JAZ granted by the Government of Curacao.
+Casino games on this website are provided by EveryMatrix N.V., a limited liability company incorporated under the laws of Curacao, bearing company registration number 108354 and having its registered address at Dr. Hugenholtzweg Z/N, Curacao, licensed and regulated in virtue of license number No. 8048/JAZ granted by the Government of Curacao.
+The Sportsbook services, if provided on this domain, are supplied by EveryMatrix N.V.

+Specific casino games content on this website are provided by EveryMatrix Ltd., licensed and regulated by the Malta Gaming Authority (www.mga.org.mt) in virtue of a Class 1 on 4 license numbered MGA/CL1/497/2010 issued on the 2nd of May 2012.

+The investment offering on this site is not operated nor offered by EveryMatrix N.V or EveryMatrix Ltd. Please access the investment section in order to see specific Terms and conditions along with footnote provided by Greenzorro Ltd.

 References in the Terms of Use to "us", "our," "we" or the “Company” are references to the party with whom you are contracting with, as specified above.